2021 Rugby League World Cup: Host selection

 England, and the United States and Canada were the two remaining bidders of the event.
 The English RFL received UK government support – £15 million to enhance the tournament and up to a further £10 million into the game's infrastructure – for the event to be staged in the country.
 The RFL mentioned they wanted the event to be the most attended in history with over 1,000,000 people attending the grounds over the tournament's days.
 They were also planning to use 12 venues for the event which included non-purpose and rugby league-purpose stadiums.

 The United States and Canada bid was initially a sole United States bid from an Australian sports–marketing agency, Moore Sports International (MSI).
-Eight to ten cities, featuring venues from either the NFL or MLS, were planned for the event, offering Rugby League International Federation the opportunity to stage the tournament outside of Europe and Australasia for the first time.
+Eight to ten cities, featuring a mix of National Football League and soccer-specific stadiums, were planned for the event, offering the Rugby League International Federation (RLIF) the opportunity to stage the tournament outside of Europe and Australasia for the first time.
 Canada Rugby League later announced they wanted to be a part of the United States bid stating that the cities of Vancouver and Toronto could also potentially host matches.